Shaswat2001/INN_Continuum_Robot/README.md

 Inverse Kinematics is one of the most crucial problems in robotics, needed to map configuration space to joint space to facilitate smooth motion while performing any task.
 Owing to the kinematic redundancy and non-linearities in the continuum robots, Inverse Kinematics is relatively challenging.
 Thus, we present a static model based on cosserat rod theory and string theory to represent a tendon driven continuum robot.
 We propose an invertible neural network to represent inverse kinematics.
-This repository contains implementation for our work "Inverse Kinematics of Tendon Driven Continuum Robots using Invertible Neural Network" published in <a href = "http://www.icca.net">CompAuto 2022</a>.
+This repository contains implementation for our work <a href="https://ieeexplore.ieee.org/abstract/document/10027047">**Inverse Kinematics of Tendon Driven Continuum Robots using Invertible Neural Network**</a> published in <a href = "http://www.icca.net">CompAuto 2022</a>.

 ## Motion Planning Demo -